 Donna is currently meeting & interviewing artists, investigating the creative & performance art scenes, visiting galleries & museums, and writing.

-Cecily Ferguson is an indy curator, writer, and creative director, passionate about art historical research and dedicated to the contemporary art scene.
+Cecily Ferguson is an indy curator, writer, and creative collaborator, passionate about art historical research and dedicated to the contemporary art scene.

 She has been professionally evolved with various aspects of the art world in The States for over 15 years.
 While living in Pittsburgh and Washington, DC Cecily studied art history and also worked for various art galleries and non-profit art organizations including: The John F. Kennedy Center, The International Child Art Foundation, Guarisco Gallery, and Parish Gallery.
 In addition, she has contributed essays to Stockholm based art magazine C-print and the London based art magazine Mongoos.